Page Reviewed / Updated - Apr. 2018

 As one might assume, this process can be rather lengthy.
 For less expensive items, some seniors choose to purchase the item out-of-pocket rather than waiting months to gain approval.
 Buying durable medical equipment online is usually the least expensive route.

-Certain types of Medicaid Waivers allow for Consumer Direction (sometimes referred to as Cash and Counseling), which means that the participants are allocated a budget and the flexibility to manage their own care providers and suppliers.
-Individuals’ care needs are assessed and they are allocated the financial resources to pay for all of their care services, medical equipment and supplies.
+Also called Home and Community Based Services or 1915 Waivers, these are limited enrollment programs that help Medicaid beneficiaries to reside outside of nursing homes.
+Most (but not all) waivers will cover a broad range of durable medical equipment / assistive technology.
+Some waivers allow for Consumer Direction (sometimes referred to as Cash and Counseling), which means that the participants are allocated a budget and the flexibility to manage their own care providers and suppliers.
+Individuals’ care needs are assessed, and they are allocated the financial resources to pay for their care services, medical equipment and supplies.
 Since these individuals are working within a defined budget and have the freedom to allocate it as they see fit, they have significant incentive to purchase inexpensive durable medical equipment and supplies to preserve their budget for other purposes.
-Click here to learn more about Consumer Direction and Medicaid Waivers.
+A complete list of waivers covering DME / AT is available at the bottom of this page.

 This is special Medicaid program designed to help individuals that currently reside in nursing homes to return to their homes or to living in the community.
 To make this possibly, the program will purchase some durable medical equipment to enable participants to live at home, such as hospital beds and wheelchair lifts.
-There are currently MFP Programs in 44 states.
-The following 6 states do not have MFP programs: Alaska, Arizona, Florida, New Mexico, Utah and Wyoming.
+There are currently MFP Programs in forty-four states.
+The following six states do not have MFP programs: Alaska, Arizona, Florida, New Mexico, Utah and Wyoming.
 Read more about the Money Follows the Person Program.
+Readers should be aware that while forty-four states have MFP programs, the programs may be referred to using different names in different states.